Blac Chyna Criticized For Dream, King Cairo Work Permits, Failed To Trademark Kardashian Name

 A Failed Kardashian Trademark Attempt

 Aside from acquiring work permits for King Cairo and Dream, Blac Chyna seems to have other business-related issues in hand and it’s not looking good.
-Earlier this week, the Lashed Bar owner received some bad news regarding her attempt to have the well-known “Kardashian” attached to her name Angela Renée.
+Earlier this week, the Lashed Bar owner received some bad news regarding her attempt to have the well-known “Kardashian” attached to her name, Angela Renée.
 Apparently, her request to trademark the Kardashian name has been officially rejected.

 It can be recalled that last year, Blac Chyna filed an application to patent her supposed married name – Angela Renée Kardashian – at the United States Patent and Trademark Office on behalf of her company, Lashed LLC.
 According to reports, if Blac Chyna’s request was granted, she would have the sole right to use the said name for her business ventures, advertising, and entertainment services.